dfelinto/blender-manual/manual/render/workbench/lighting.rst

 .. _render-workbench-matcap:

-MatCap
+:MatCap:
    Use a material capture to light the objects in the scene.
+   MatCaps can be flipped horizontally by clicking the Flip MatCap button.

    Custom MatCaps can be :ref:`loaded in the preferences <prefs-lights-matcaps>`.

-   MatCaps can be flipped horizontally by clicking the Flip MatCap button.